heutelbeck/sapl-policy-engine/sapl-documentation/8_1_PEPImplementationSpecification.md

 | Return value           | PostEnforce only                | The method's return value                             |
 | Session / auth context | All modes (framework-dependent) | Session attributes, security context                  |

+**REQ-CONTEXT-ARGS-1:** "Method arguments" in the table above means **all resolved parameters**, not only those the framework natively injects as function arguments.
+The enforcement decorator is responsible for ensuring that parameters from all sources -- path variables, query strings, request body fields, default values from the method signature -- are resolved and available as named arguments in the context.
+This is critical because the same context is shared with MethodInvocation constraint handlers (Section 8.1), which must be able to modify any parameter by name.
+If the framework only injects path variables as method arguments but the method signature declares query parameters with default values, the decorator MUST resolve those query parameters from the request and include them.

 **REQ-CONTEXT-POSTEXEC-1:** In PostEnforce mode, the subscription MUST be built after the method executes, and the method's return value MUST be available as context for dynamic subscription fields.
 This is PostEnforce's distinguishing feature: the PDP can make decisions based on what the method actually returned.

 #### 10.2.3 Secrets in Subscriptions